Science News Roundup: Eisai's drug for Alzheimer's with Biogen gets breakthrough status in the U.S; Meet Nesher Ramla Homo - new early human discovered at Israeli cement site and more | Science-Environment

 Frog whisperer: Australian scientist speaks to frogs, fears their silence

 Wading through a moonlit pond on Australia's east coast talking to frogs makes Michael Mahony feel like a kid again.
-The 70-year-old biology professor and conservationist at Australia's University of Newcastle have mastered imitating and understanding the shrills, croaks, and whistles of frogs.
+The 70-year-old biology professor and conservationist at Australia's University of Newcastle has mastered imitating and understanding the shrills, croaks and whistles of frogs.

 The following is a roundup of some of the latest scientific studies on the novel coronavirus and efforts to find treatments and vaccines for COVID-19, the illness caused by the virus.
 Prostate cancer drug improves COVID-19 survival in trial